The definitive guide to Bridging Loans, insights for Scotland

 💬 Can I use bridging to buy land or commercial property?

 Absolutely.
-Bridging is a great tool for land acquisition, commercial conversions, or even mixed-use projects.
+It's a great tool for land acquisition, commercial conversions, or even mixed-use projects.
 You can also use it while waiting for planning permission or finalising longer-term funding.

 💬 What are the main advantages of bridging finance?

-The main advantages of bridging finance are speed, flexibility, and access to funding in complex situations.
-Bridging finance in Scotland can be arranged much faster than traditional mortgages, often offer flexible repayment terms, and are available for properties (including unmortgageable properties) or borrowers that may not meet standard lending criteria.
+The main advantages of bridging finance are speed, flexibility, and access to funding in complex situations and can be arranged much faster than traditional mortgages, often offer flexible repayment terms, and are available for properties (including unmortgageable properties) or borrowers that may not meet standard lending criteria.

 Appetite in Secondary Towns: While Glasgow and Edinburgh remain busy, our deal pipeline tells a different story: more buyers are now targeting ex-LA flats and mixed-use opportunities in smaller towns where yields are stronger, competition is lower, and local regeneration funding creates upside.